FAQs

-Why do these parks need an improvements plan?
+Why do these parks need an infrastructure plan?

 To plan for the future of these parks, the City engaged The Berger Partnership, a leading landscape architecture and urban design firm that has partnered on many Mercer Island projects.
 In 2023-2024, Berger completed extensive technical analysis of the parks, including assessing in-water structures, conducting environmental surveys, and evaluating accessibility barriers.